 VETERAN INFORMATION.
 MCC is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for educational assistance benefits from the U.S. Department of Veteran Affairs (VA).
-Entitled veterans, eligible spouses and dependent children who have been fully accepted and have registered for classes may be CERTIFIED to the U.S. DVA Regional Office as enrolled and in pursuit of an approved program of education.
+Entitled veterans, eligible spouses and dependent children who have been fully accepted and have registered for classes may be certified to the U.S. DVA Regional Office as enrolled and in pursuit of an approved program of education.
 The veteran student is responsible for requesting copies of transcripts from the last high school and all colleges attended.
 Official transcript(s) are required and must be sent directly from all previously attended schools to Montgomery Community College.
 Students cannot be certified to receive benefits until all transcripts have been received and evaluated.

-MCC is a Servicemembers Opportunity College (SOC) and serves as a home college for servicemembers and their adult family members enrolling in degree programs that are part of the SOCAD system
+MCC is a Servicemembers Opportunity College (SOC) and serves as a home college for servicemembers and their adult family members enrolling in degree programs that are part of the SOC system.

 WORKFORCE INVESTMENT ACT (WIA).
 The Workforce Investment Act (WIA) is a federally funded program designed to assist students that are determined to be economically disadvantaged the opportunity to participate in an occupational training program.
 MCC offers training designed to prepare these individuals to successfully enter the workforce.
+For more information on WIA scholarships, contact the Montgomery County JobLink Career Center on the MCC campus in Building 100.